katetushkan/ITandDDP/README.md

 # Block #2

 After finishing next 4 works u will have a completed web application.
-It would be a nice if u have ur own ideas, discuss them with me and we will find a right way to make it happen =)
+It would be nice if u have ur own ideas, discuss them with me and we will find a right way to make it happen =)

 There are some references for u, as an example: